mrcorpt100010010/MrCorpt/CONTRIBUTING.md

 ### Submitting Pull Requests

-- Functional changes need to be tested on fishtest.
+- Functional changes need to be tested on MrCorpt-test.
 See [Creating my First Test][creating-my-first-test] for more details.
   The accompanying pull request should include a link to the test results and the new bench.

-- Non-functional changes (e.g. refactoring, code style, documentation) do not need to be tested on fishtest, unless they might impact performance.
+- Non-functional changes (e.g. refactoring, code style, documentation) do not need to be tested on MrCorpttest, unless they might impact performance.

 - Provide a clear and concise description of the changes in the pull request description.